 POSTED: 16 Feb 2025

-The Different Types of Skin Psoriasis & How To Treat Them
+What are the Types of Psoriasis & How Do You Treat Them?

 Psoriasis is a chronic autoimmune skin condition that affects around 125 million people worldwide.
-Its main feature is rapid skin cell turnover.
-This leads to the formation of thick, scaly and inflamed patches on the skin that most people usually recognise as what Psoriasis looks like.
-Although it is not contagious, it can be physically uncomfortable and emotionally distressing.
-In this article we’ll explore the different types of skin psoriasis, its causes and the best treatment options.
+Its defining feature is rapid skin cell turnover, which builds up into thick, scaly, inflamed patches that most people recognise as psoriasis.
+It is not contagious, but it can be physically uncomfortable and emotionally distressing.
+This article explains the different types of psoriasis, what causes them and the treatment options that help.

 What is Skin Psoriasis?